mmbman/Katagiri/zazen-instruction.md

 [Listen to Part 1](https://www.youtube.com/watch?v=0-Sx0FSjh20)

-[...] *Zazen* means Zen meditation: in Japanese *za*-*zen*. *Za* is sitting, *zen* is zen, tranquility.
+*Zazen* [is] Zen meditation: in Japanese *za*-*zen*. *Za* is sitting. *Zen* is zen, tranquility.

 I always use the term *zazen*, because the zazen we do is a little different from the meditation that [...] other religions do.
 That’s why I want to use the original term *zazen*.

 In Chinese, etymologically, the *za* [is that] two persons sit in the universe. (*Transcriber’s Note:* The character *za* 坐 depicts two people 人 sitting on the ground 土.) [...]
-That means you have to sit with more than two beings; not only human beings.
-You cannot sit alone.
-So you should sit with more than two beings – in the earth, in the universe, not in your own egoistic, selfish territory.
-If you must open yourself and sit in the universe, very naturally you have to sit *with* all sentient beings.
+That means you have to sit with more than two beings, [and] not only human beings; you cannot sit alone.
+So you should sit with more than two beings – in the earth, in the universe – not in your own egoistic, selfish territory.

+[If] you must open yourself and sit in the universe, very naturally you have to sit *with* all sentient beings.
 That is called *sitting*.

-And then, very naturally through *this* sitting, that sitting is exactly *zen*, tranquility.
-Because all sentient beings around you are exactly sitting with you!
+And then very naturally [...] *that* sitting is exactly *zen*, tranquility – because all sentient beings around you are exactly sitting with you!
 So very naturally that is called *zen*: tranquility.

 So you, and the universe, earth, all beings, and all circumstances, [...] become sitting with you, together.
 This is called *zazen*.
 So all we have to do is to do our best to sit in the universe with all sentient beings.
 That’s *all* we have to do.

-Don’t expect anything *special*, okay?
-[Other than] this.
+Don’t expect anything *special*, [other than] this.
 Just do your best to do *this* zazen.
 Just like a spinning top.
 The top is spinning; just spinning.
 At that time, the top becomes still on the floor, very naturally.

-So that’s all you have to do.
+So that’s *all* you have to do.
 But if you expect even slightly something *from* zazen, zazen becomes a means to an end.
 At that time, [there is] *zazen* and also *purpose*.
 So very naturally, there is something else!
 So very naturally you cannot [be] always exactly sitting, you cannot do your best to do sitting, because you expect something extra, [other than] zazen.

 So when you want to do zazen, anyway, do your zazen.
 That’s all we have to do!

 If you feel hungry, all you have to do is just eat.
 And then *after* eating you can very naturally see something.
 But *before* you eat, you cannot expect a full stomach, because you [haven’t eaten] yet.
 So all you have to do is, you have to eat.